PtL19/My-Ra2-maps/README.md

 ☆ pt1vs7plus(2-8)
 1 Player with 1 way out and others around.

+☆ pt1vs7pluseasy(2-8)
+Refer to above, we have Soviet and Yuri MCU for player 1 at the begining.

 ☆ 1islandvs7(2-8)

 1 player on the southeastern island and the other 7 players on the main land.